YOUNG ADULTS AGES 18-24

 Who Are We Talking About?

-If you are a young adult in the greater Quincy area who needs more information on the South Shore's Youth Services program, please contact Lisa McCarthy at email@example.com and if you are in the greater Brockton area please reach out to Stacey Walker at firstname.lastname@example.org.
+If you are in the greater Quincy area, please contact Lisa McCarthy at email@example.com and if you are in the greater Brockton area please contact Stacey Walker at firstname.lastname@example.org (for shelter and housing help, INCLUDING financial assistance like start-up costs to move into a new apartment coupled with case management).

 List of Resources for Homeless and At-Risk Young Adults in the South Shore: